 There are several ways to approach a jazz composition and this is one ‘method’ that my students have had a lot of success with at GCSE level.
 This tutorial is divided into clear, easy-to-follow sections, with integrated listening tasks and practical activities for you to do on your instrument.

-I’ll guide you through the process of creating a jazz piece from thinking up the first melodic idea to putting making a recording.
-I’ll compose alongside you, using the 12-bar blues chord sequence as a basis, so that you can see the process and then try it for yourself.
+In this course we’ll go through the exciting process of creating a jazz piece, from thinking up the first melodic idea to making a recording.
+I’ll compose alongside you, using the 12-bar blues chord sequence as a basis, so that you can watch and then try it for yourself.

 Who is this course for?